Yani-Studio/mvtecad-anomaly-detection-finetuning/README.md

 ---

+## 💡 Project Motivation & Evolution (Pivoting from Failure)

+This project originated from a fundamental challenge encountered during a **Reverse Engineering** course at Kyung Hee University.
+Traditional static and dynamic analysis methods faced strict limitations when attempting to automatically trace and identify complex system anomalies.

+Recognizing the constraints of manual heuristics, the focus was shifted toward **Unsupervised Vision AI and Anomaly Detection**.
+By pivoting from deterministic code analysis to deep learning-based pattern recognition, this pipeline was engineered to autonomously learn "normal" states and flag micro-deviations.
+This repository represents the successful evolution of an academic bottleneck into a robust, high-precision industrial quality assurance solution.

+---

 ## 📋 Dataset Credits & Attribution
 * **Framework Core:** [Anomalib (Open Edge Platform)](https://github.com/open-edge-platform/anomalib)
 * **Dataset Creators:** **MVTec Software GmbH** (Paul Bergmann, Michael Fauser, David Sattlegger, Carsten Steger).